heimrichhannot/contao-utils-bundle/README.md

 ## Usage

+This Bundle is a collection of utils to solve recurring tasks.
+See the [API Documentation](https://heimrichhannot.github.io/contao-utils-bundle/) for all util classes and methods.

 ### Service Locator

 This is a backport and essential feature of the `v3` branch.
-We recommend to refactor your code to use the `Utils`-service locator, and to only use this pattern in new code.
+We recommend to refactor existing code to use the `Utils` service locator instead of the individual legacy services, and to only use this pattern in new code.

 > [!NOTE]
-> We're currently in a process to move all services into the Utils namespace and make them all accessible from the new Utils service.
+> We're currently in a process to move all services into the Utils namespace and make them accessible from the new `Utils` service.

-This Bundle is a collection of utils to solve recurring tasks.
-See the [API Documentation](https://heimrichhannot.github.io/contao-utils-bundle/) for all util classes and methods.

-The "default" way to access utils is the `Utils`-service
+The "default" way to access utils is the `Utils` service

 > [!NOTE]
 > Currently, not all services have been backported to the new service locator and are still only available through service tags.